mcneel/developer.rhino3d.com/content/en/guides/rhinocommon/whats-new/index.md

 And, there is an all new [RhinoCommon API Reference](https://developer.rhino3d.com/api/rhinocommon/html/R_Project_RhinoCommon.htm) online.

+Here is what is new in [RhinoCommon 8](https://developer.rhino3d.com/api/rhinocommon/whatsnew/8.0).

 ## Rhino 7

 RhinoCommon plug-ins for Rhino 7 are based on the Microsoft .NET Framework 4.8.